 Together with this, applications created through APIs should use HMAC signature or MAC OAuth tokens over public unencrypted Wi-Fi networks for preventing interceptions.
 It should be continuously ensured that the API clients, gateways, and servers are always patched to lessen data breaches and other issues.
-Being complaint, healthcare companies should maintain regulatory standards as that of the PCI (for the protection of card payment options), and privacy directives such as EU Privacy Directive and HIPAA (to ensure confidentiality of health information).
+Being compliant, healthcare companies should maintain regulatory standards as that of the PCI (for the protection of card payment options), and privacy directives such as the EU Privacy Directive and HIPAA (to ensure confidentiality of health information).

 Healthcare providers have been very slow in moving away from the third-party application providers, as the sector lacks developers who are able to provide robust APIs and other applications.
-This, of course, has created major challenges in providing safety and cost effectiveness in the past.
+This, of course, has created major challenges in providing safety and cost-effectiveness in the past.

 For building a robust healthcare system, it has to rapidly evolve at a pace along with technology and science.
-APIs provide massive potential for increased patient empowerment and shared decision making between providers and patients that may transform the delivery of healthcare sector in the future in a humongous way.
+APIs provide the massive potential for increased patient empowerment and shared decision making between providers and patients that may transform the delivery of the healthcare sector in the future in a humongous way.